Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: Introduction

-However, a key structural feature of many real systems is that motion occurs in discrete space and discrete time.
-Examples include lattice-based transport models~\cite{tauber2014critical,bressloff2016model}, hopping dynamics on networks~\cite{lawley2020extreme}, random walks on graphs~\cite{masuda2017random}, and algorithmic searches constrained by adjacency rules~\cite{gramm2004automated}.
-In these systems, the geometry of the underlying space imposes a strict lower bound on the time required to reach a target.
+However, a key structural feature of {many mathematical models of} real systems is that motion occurs in discrete space and discrete time.
+Examples include lattice-based transport models~\cite{tauber2014critical,bressloff2016model}, hopping dynamics on networks~\cite{lawley2020extreme}, random walks on graphs~\cite{masuda2017random}, and algorithmic searches constrained by adjacency rules~\cite{gramm2004automated}. {A natural question then concerns how the classical continuum theory pertains to these discrete models, or if an entirely new theory emerges.} In these systems, the geometry of the underlying space imposes a strict lower bound on the time required to reach a target.
 No trajectory can arrive earlier than the graph distance separating the source and the target.
-This introduces a hard edge into the first-passage-time distribution, fundamentally distinguishing discrete processes from their continuum counterparts.
+This introduces a {lower bound on the support of the first-passage-time distribution, fundamentally distinguishing discrete processes from their continuum counterparts.
+Moreover, these first-passage-time distributions exhibit an aggregation of probability mass at the lower bound.}

 Despite the ubiquity of discrete models, the extreme statistics of first-passage times in such settings remain comparatively less understood.
-In particular, it is not \textit{a priori} clear whether the classical extreme-value framework applies once a hard minimal time is present.

-In this work, we address these questions by studying the extreme first-passage time for an ensemble of independent discrete-time random walkers on hierarchical graphs that are broken down into localized cliques that feed into a long tail of ballistic, unidirectional motion.
-We focus on the earliest arrival time,
+Some recent studies have begun to explore extreme first-passage times for discrete random walks, demonstrating how randomly fluctuating environments drive the statistical variance of extreme arrivals~\cite{hass2024extreme}.
+However, the role of strict, deterministic graph topology in governing these extreme events remains an open question.

+In this work, we address this question by studying the extreme first-passage time (EFPT) for an ensemble of $N$ independent discrete-time random walkers on discrete graphs searching for a target. {We ascertain a regime wherein the continuum theory coincides with the discrete theory--namely when $N$ is moderate so that the first arrival time is sufficiently far from the minimal time dictated by the topology of the graph.
+We further identify a phenomenon in the extreme value scaling regime we term `entropic collapse' where the EFPT emerges from a particle that locates the target in either the minimal time or the minimum possible delay value only.
+The EFPT distribution lacks a tail and consists of probability mass centered strictly at these two values.
+We reason that combinatorial complexity and `entropy' in discrete paths connecting the starting point to the target drives this phenomenon.